timmorrisdev/ms4-sea-and-shore-store/README.md

 ### Unregistered user goals
 - As an unregistered user, I should be able to see what the store is selling and easily understand the kind of products on offer.
-    - The home page clearly outlines the type of product range availble to the customer via the category menu headings, the store name, and store 'ethos' heading.
+    - The home page clearly outlines the type of product range available to the customer via the category menu headings, the store name, and store 'ethos' heading.

         ![User Story 1](readme_assets/user_story_images/1_ethos.png)